WICG/client-hints-infrastructure/README.md

 the entire third-party origin, beyond the lifetime of the current navigation.

-Therefore, by default, Client Hints opt-in is only valid when delivered on top-level navigation requests, and, by default, applies only to same-origin resources.
+Therefore, by default, Client Hints opt-in is only valid when delivered on top-level navigation requests before any scripts execute, and, by default, applies only to same-origin resources.
 Cross-origin requests must only receive hints when explicit permission is given by the first-party origin.

 ## Cross-origin hint delegation